-Floating elements that floats with the screen tends to have a higher click through rate.
-This is why authority websites such as Quick Sprout, ManageWP and Shopify use the floating widgets, as it improves the conversion rate.
-Not just to generate more op-tins, you can also use the floating area for advertisements, banners or social profiles.
+Elements that float with the screen as a user scrolls tend to have a higher click through rate.
+This is why authority websites such as Quick Sprout, ManageWP, and Shopify use the floating widgets – it improves the conversion rate.

-In this post, I am going to show you – how you can add a sticky floating sidebar widget in WordPress using the Q2W3 fixed widget plugin.
+In this post, we’ll show you, how you can add a sticky floating sidebar widget in WordPress using the Q2W3 fixed widget plugin.

-Or you can use it to get more subscribers, see how Shopify uses the floating element to get more email optins.
+Or you can use it to get more subscribers, check the below screenshot to see how Shopify is using this to attract more email subscribers.

 Step 1: Install and activate the plugin.
 Navigate to Plugins > Add New > search for “Q2W3 Fixed Widget” or if you’re familiar with installing plugins in WordPress than you might want to download it from the WordPress directory and upload it manually.

-Step 2: Once you activate the plugin, head over to the settings page, which can be found under “Appearance” section.
-On the settings page, set the margins, refresh intervals, max width, enable jQuery and more.
+Step 2: Once you activate the plugin, head over to the settings page, which can be found under the “Appearance” section.
+On the settings page, set the margins, refresh intervals, max width, enable jQuery, and more.

-Now to make any widget floating, just tick the checkbox “Fixed Widget” in your widgets.
+Now to make any widget floating, just tick the checkbox “Fixed Widget” in your widget.

 Are you using this plugin?
 What do you think about floating widgets, in general?
 Please share your thoughts in the comments below.